 The remote Finnish village of Kilpisjärvi is home to 145 residents and is located in the ‘Käsivarsi’ or arm of Finland.
-The region has always been a regular overnight destination for merchants travelling from Tornio, Finland to Skibotn in Norway; it wasn’t until 1916 that the first people took up residence there.
+The region has always been a regular overnight destination for merchants travelling from Tornio, Finland to Skibotn in Norway.
+Kilpisjärvi is at the Sami homeland.

 Adventure seekers and aurora hunters all love Kilpisjärvi